Robert Winston (coach)

 Winston was British and had previously coached the Blackheath Harriers rugby team in England.
 He was also a "bantam boxer" and trainer for an athletic club in London, before coming to the United States in 1883.
-After moving to the United States, Winston also helped train other American football teams at Yale University (1883–1888), Amherst College (1889), and the University of Rochester (1890), Williams College, Princeton University and other New England based teams.
+After moving to the United States, Winston also helped train football teams at Yale University (1883–1888), Amherst College (1889), and the University of Rochester (1890), Williams College, Princeton University and other New England based teams.
 Winston also worked at the Berkeley Athletic club in New York.
 After Yale, Winston also oversaw the building of a gymnasium in Townsend, Washington in 1887.

-He was the first coach of the Syracuse and Georgia football teams to receive a salary.
-During his single season at Georgia in 1894, Wintson's team compiled a record of 5–1 including a win against the Auburn Tigers.
+Winston was the first coach of the Syracuse and Georgia football teams to receive a salary.
+During his single season at Georgia in 1894, Winston's team compiled a record of 5–1 including a win against the Auburn Tigers.